 - Lateral collateral ligament: Provides stability for the outer knee.

-The lower leg refers to the legs from the knee to the ankle, and it is popularly called the calf.
+The lower leg refers to the legs from the knee to the ankle, popularly called the calf.
 In this part of the legs, there are mainly two bones; the tibia and fibula.

 - Tibia: This is larger than the fibula and is accountable for carrying weight.
 It is also referred to as the shinbone and is located medially.